 Resignation - voluntary employment termination initiated by an employee.
-(Employees are urged to give at least 2 weeks written notice to their Department Director)
+(Employees are urged to give at least 2 weeks written notice to their Department Director for rehire eligibility.)

-Dismissal - involuntary employment termination initiated by the organization for disciplinary or non-disciplinary reasons
+Dismissal - involuntary employment termination initiated by the organization for disciplinary or non-disciplinary reasons.